PGSafarik/FoxGHI/README.md

   ### 18/10/2022 The control panel is almost finished
 It remains to sort out the default values and how the CP class will be available in the library

+  ### 29/10/2022 Implementation of FXGHI_ControlPanel class completed
+The class providing the GUI for setting FoxGHI properties is finished and integrated into the library.
+Now will only add any configuration options as the project progresses.
+With this class FoxGHICP configuration utility has also been completed.
+I am therefore removing this item from the list of planned development goals.

 ### It will be in the near future
-  1) Completion of the settings utility for FoxGHI and integration of the ControlPanel class into the library
-  2) Create a documentations for this library
+  1) Create a documentations for this library
-  3) Examples and tests
+  2) Examples and tests
-  4) Versioned
+  3) Versioned
-  5) integration boxes for FXWindowHeader
+  4) integration boxes for FXWindowHeader
-  6) Side bar
+  5) Side bar

 ## 5. AUTHOR AND PROJECT LICENCION:
 Copyright (C) 2019 - 2022 Pavel Šafařík <drakarax@seznam.cz>